Serbian Patriarchate of Peć: Early Modern Period

-Serbian Patriarchate of Peć was restored in 1557, due to the mediation of some highly influential dignitaries in Turkish Court.
-During the second half of the reign of Turkish Sultan Suleiman I (1520–1566), one of the most notable Ottoman statesmen was pasha Mehmed Sokolović, who served as one of the Viziers since 1555 and later became Grand Vizier (1565–1579).
-By birth, he was an Orthodox Serb, taken from his family as a boy under the rule of Devşirme and converted into Islam.
-In spite of that, he later restored ties with his family, and in 1557 his cousin Makarije, one of the Serbian Orthodox bishops, was elected the new Serbian Patriarch of Peć.
+Serbian Patriarchate of Peć was restored in 1557, due to the mediation of some highly influential dignitaries at the Ottoman imperial court.
+During the second half of the reign of Sultan Suleiman I (1520–1566), one of the most notable Ottoman statesmen was pasha Mehmed Sokolović, who served as one of the viziers since 1555 and later became Grand Vizier (1565–1579).
+By birth, he was an Orthodox Serb, taken from his family as a boy under the rule of Devshirme and converted into Islam.
+Despite that, he later restored ties with his family, and in 1557 his cousin Makarije, one of the Serbian Orthodox bishops, was elected the new Serbian Patriarch of Peć.

-The full restoration of the old Patriarchate was of great importance for the Orthodox Serbs because it enabled them to reorganize and improve their spiritual and cultural life under the Ottoman rule.
+The full restoration of the Patriarchate was of great importance for the Orthodox Serbs because it enabled them to reorganize and improve their spiritual and cultural life under the Ottoman rule.
 Territorial jurisdiction of the Patriarchate was expanded towards northern and western regions, with more than 40 eparchies, from Skopje to the south, to the Eparchy of Buda to the north.
-Among new eparchies in western and northern regions were: the Eparchy of Požega in lower Slavonia, the Eparchy of Bačka between Danube and Tisza, and the eparchies of Vršac and Temesvár in the region of Banat.
-One of the largest eparchies by territory was the Eparchy of Dabar-Bosnia, which had jurisdiction from the region of upper Drina throughout central and western Bosnia, up to the borders of Venetian Dalmatia and the Habsburg Military Frontier.
+Among new eparchies in western and northern regions were: the Eparchy of Požega in lower Slavonia, the Eparchy of Bačka between Danube and Tisza, and the eparchies of Vršac and Timișoara in the region of Banat.
+One of the largest eparchies by territory was the Dabar and Bosnia, which had jurisdiction in the region of upper Drina and throughout central and western Bosnia up to the borders of Venetian Dalmatia and the Habsburg Military Frontier.
 The newly restored Serbian Patriarchate also included some eparchies in western Bulgaria.
-The basic title of its primate was Archbishop of Peć and Serbian Patriarch, although extended patriarchal titles sometimes included not only Serbs, but also Bulgarians, and various regions in western parts of the Southeastern Europe.
+The basic title of its primate was Archbishop of Peć and Serbian Patriarch, although extended patriarchal titles sometimes included not only Serbs, but also Bulgarians, and various regions in western parts of the Balkans.